 For starters, there’s give-and-take to the wide forefoot mentioned above.
 There’s also more room between the footbed and ground (around 7mm) in comparison to other popular cross-training shoes like the Nike MetCon, NoBull, or budget-friendly Puma Fuse.
 This space makes the shoe better for running but decreases the stability many serious weightlifters look for.

 Its lack of a more emphasized heel and curved forefoot make it more stable for weightlifting but take away from its functionality as a running shoe.
-The sole of the mid-foot and heel are stiff, which can make running long distances (like my test 8K) feel a bit clunky and disconnected.
+The sole of the mid-foot and heel are stiff, which can make running long distances (like my test 8K) feel a bit clunky and disconnected—just one reason why I prefer not to run in these if I don’t have to.

 These shoes need breaking in.
 Even on a leisurely trip to Nordstrom Rack, I found my shins and feet tiring as I chased my husband around the racks.
 Eventually, I caught myself pausing on the sidelines (and I am not a sidelines shopper).